marcomarasco/react-file-viewer/README.md

 `errorComponent` react element [optional]: A component to render in case of error instead of the default error component that comes packaged with react-file-viewer.

+`loadingComponent` react element [optional]: A component to render in loading time instead of the default loading component that comes packaged with react-file-viewer.

 `unsupportedComponent` react element [optional]: A component to render in case the file format is not supported.